Vitality Herbs & Clay is transitioning to Vital Life Essentials

 Microbes From Nature

-Bottom line is, the body was originally made from the "clay" of the Earth.
-Clays commonly contain friendly bacteria and archaea, both of which are found in the human gut (archaea help digest fibrous material).
+Bottom line is, the human body was originally made from the "clay" of the Earth.
+Clays commonly contain friendly bacteria and archaea, both of which are found throughout the human body (archaea help digest fibrous material, decompose dead cell debris, boost immune response powers, and support digestive balance, among other roles more recently discovered.).

-The organisms that exist in the body today were first derived from the soil, further derived from our mothers during birth and breast feeding, and replenished from the soil when walking barefoot, or when digging in the healthy garden earth, or when eating unwashed self-grown garden produce.
+The organisms that exist in the body today were first derived from the soil, further derived from our mothers during birth and breast feeding, and replenished from the soil when walking barefoot, when digging in the healthy garden earth, or when eating unwashed, self-grown garden produce.

-Science has tried to make us believe that only laboratories can design something safe for the human body.
-Common sense tells us differently.
+Science has tried to make us believe that only laboratories and chemically-dependent food farms can design something safe for the human body.

-The earth is, for humans, the primary source of biotics in general.
+For humans, the earth is the primary source of biotics in general.
 Well-composted soils mean "already balanced by Nature" in a microbial sense.

-Soil biology has beneficial microbes in it.
-It can also have non-beneficial microbes if the soil is polluted or out of balance.
-These are referred to as pathogenic microbes, although their real function is to consume the pollutants so balance can eventually be restored.
+Soil biology has thousands of beneficial microbes in it.
+It can also have what some would call "non-beneficial microbes" if the soil is polluted or out of balance.
+These are referred to as pathogenic microbes, although their real function is to consume the pollutants so that balance can eventually be restored.

 The health of a soil and the health of a human body is utterly dependent upon striking a proper balance between pathogenic and beneficial microbes.